And I did OSCP!

 It was time, I got the email with the VPN access on sharp 11AM.
 I connected to the VPN tested with simple SYN scans to confirm everything was proper.
 I read through the instruction and the targets list.
 Now it was time to run through my arsenal, I had written a single script which will execute all the basic scans and invoke relative tools according to the resultant.
 I took my time completing the box I know what is to be done in a specific way.

-- In next 3hr I was done with my first box and I had 25 points in the pocket.
+- In next 3hr I was done with my first box.

 I checked on my terminal for the scan result and it showed me nothing, It was running into a infinite loop of uselessness.
 Thats when I realised my script was broken and I have already wasted my 3hrs on it.
 This was not the time to fix the script as I remembered that I did try adding another functionality to the script and I didn’t actually tested it properly.
 So I finally ending up running scans manually for all the targets, and I was so dumb that I used several terminator consoles running, that every time I would bump into the wrong one, messing up one box’s resultant with another.
 At this point I had wasted almost 8hr+ of my time doing nothing but scanning the target.
 Yes, I did had a schedule for the things to be done but with my recon script failing really really bad, I didn’t had a Plan B. One thing that my script did that really helped was, it did saved the various nmap resultants of specific boxes in its workspace.
 So, I took a 5 min break, just looked at my laptop screen, took deep breathe and started doing one box at a time.

-With 18hrs past I had 55 points and I haven’t slept yet.
+With 18hrs past and I haven’t slept yet.
 So, I took a 20 mins sleep and started again.

-21hrs+ past I had 75 points, and I knew I had enough points to pass the examination, but the last box was so competitive it kept me going further.
+21hrs+ past I had enough points, and I knew I had enough points to pass the examination, but the last box was so competitive it kept me going further.

-- Another 1hr and I had a Low Privilege shell on the last 25 point box.
+- Another 1hr and I had a Low Privilege shell on the last box.

 I didn’t stop there.
 I kept struggling till my exam VPN got disconnected.
 But I couldn’t escalate the last box in time.
 I knew I had passed, and I kept all the screenshots, scan logs and brief notes on each box.